Tooth decay & caries: symptoms, treatments and prevention

 Tooth cavity filling

 To begin with, it is important to explain what a dental filling is.
-Filling consists of filling a tooth that has been damaged by a cavity in order to restore its shape and functions.
+Filling consists of filling a tooth that has been damaged by a cavity in order to restore its shape and function.

 1. The professional uses an instrument that can be rotary or manual to remove the damaged tissue.
+Once removed, the remaining surface is decontaminated.

-4. The seal is inserted.
-This returns the lost dental anatomy.
-The filling contains composite resins (composites) that have a chemical bond with the tooth and present a ceramic load to be able to return the part to its mechanical functions.
-The composites are of different colors and the professional selects the appropriate color for the patient's dentition so that it is noticeable as little as possible.
+4. The filling contains composite resins (composites) that have a chemical bond with the tooth and present a ceramic load to be able to return the part to its mechanical functions.

 Crowns

-When the tooth cavity treatment requires a more serious approach and a filling cannot be made, the dentist must replace the natural crown of the tooth with a kind of cover after removing all the decayed part.
+When the tooth cavity treatment requires a more serious approach and a filling cannot be used, the dentist must replace the natural crown of the tooth with a kind of cover after removing all the decayed part.

 Canal treatment